VEERESH069/customer_ai/README.md

     *   `gemini_utils.py`: This is the final link to the AI.
 It takes all the context (whether from Pinecone or direct file analysis), combines it with the user's question and creative instructions (persona/format), and gets the final answer from the **Google Gemini 1.5 Flash** model.

 ![Architecture Diagram](https://i.imgur.com/YOUR_ARCHITECTURE_DIAGRAM_URL.png )
-*(I would create a simple diagram in a tool like diagrams.net or Google Slides and upload it to a site like Imgur to get a URL for this link.)*
+image is also included in repo,

 ---

-## 💻 Getting it Running
+##  Getting it Running

 I've tried to make it as simple as possible to get this running locally.